When is the right time to talk with your people?

 When is the ‘right’ time to talk to your people?

-A common leader leadership practice is to use the annual employee survey as the reason for approaching their team to talk.
+It used to be a common leadership practice to use the annual employee survey as the reason for approaching your team to talk.

 When you do find an efficient way to do it, it means you get a whole new approach to reacting when something is ‘up’ among your workforce.

-You can then adjust actions and strategies in a timely matter, when needed.
+You can then take action and adjust strategies in a timely matter, when needed.